x84-extras/rumors/README.md

     $ cd /path/to/scripts
 	$ git clone https://github.com/x84-extras/rumors

-The rumors script is now being exposed as its own sub-module.
+The rumors script is now being exposed as its own Python module.

 When you use `gosub`, reference it like this: